Skip to content header Skip to main content Skip to content footer

 (the mid point hourly rate when listed in order)

-For gender pay gap reporting, we’re also asked to split our paid workers into four groups (quartiles) by hourly rate and to show the balance of men and women in each quartile (at the snapshot date).
+For gender pay gap reporting, we’re also required to divide our paid workers into four quartiles by hourly rate and to show proportion of men and women in each quartile at the snapshot date.

 Figure 2.
 Balance of men and women in each quartile